How do I submit an assessment (i.e. test or quiz)?

 Audio Recording Questions

-Use the Firefox or Chrome browser to record your response to an Audio Recording question.
+Use the Chrome browser to record your response to an Audio Recording question.
 You will also need a working microphone and speakers to answer this question type.

 - Note the following limitations: